famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 Here are some ways to combine screen use with physical activity:

-* Plan a walk with your child using a digital map.
 * Take photos of interesting things you see on a walk.
 You can look at them later and talk about what you saw, or you could draw a map and add the photos to it.
 * Video your child learning a new skill like hopping, riding a bike, or doing a new skateboard trick.
 You can replay the footage so your child can see himself learning.
 * Watch videos set in places you’d like to visit together.
 For example, you could watch a video set at a beach, then go to the local beach.